Close Alert Banner

 Pride flag hanging at the BGH D-wing

-For the second year in a row, BCHS celebrated Pride Month, honouring the journey for equal rights of the 2SLGBTQIA+ community, which includes Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex, Asexual, and other diverse sexual orientations and gender identities.
+In June, BCHS celebrates Pride Month, honouring the journey for equal rights of the 2SLGBTQIA+ community, which includes Two-Spirit, Lesbian, Gay, Bisexual, Transgender, Queer or Questioning, Intersex, Asexual, and other diverse sexual orientations and gender identities.
 Pride Month is a time to reflect on the progress made while recognizing the challenges the 2SLGBTQIA+ community still faces.
-The 64% increase in hate crimes reported in 2021 and the mental health impacts of discrimination highlight the ongoing need for support and advocacy.

-We also celebrated Pride Night on June 12, 2024, at the Rope Factory.
-This free event was presented in partnership with Big Cityyy Arts.
+• Pride Night: On June 12, staff were invited to the Rope Factory for a free event in partnership with Big Cityyy Arts.

 National Indigenous Peoples Day